 LADO was founded in 2007 as a consortium of liberal arts colleges that sought to promote best practices and innovative strategies in the areas of diversity, equity and inclusion.
 It has collaborated with the Center for more than four years to increase the capacity of its members and the field to build settings that advance the full participation of diverse faculty, students, and staff.

-C3′s collaboration with the Center and the broader LADO membership is designed to enable C3 to develop, disseminate, and promote new strategies for building academic settings that enable the full participation of diverse students and faculty.
-Simply put, C3 is intended to serve as an incubator of innovation for institutional diversity, creating adaptable programs in which participants are the key stakeholders of their success.
+C3’s collaboration with the and the broader LADO membership was designed to enable C3 to develop, disseminate, and promote new strategies for building academic settings that enable the full participation of diverse students and faculty.
+Simply put, C3 was intended to serve as an incubator of innovation for institutional diversity, creating adaptable programs in which participants are the key stakeholders of their success.